 So why the higher seats?
 Well, it does make it easier getting a car-seat in for those with a stiff back.
 Also, those seated back there will appreciate the higher seating position and the view out of the vehicle.

-The short story, the Eclipse Cross would serve a young or family with teenagers well, but I am more reluctant to endorse it for anything beyond that.
-Aside from that, the rear of the cabin is a much nicer place to spend time relative to some other crossovers in this price range.
+Overall, the Eclipse Cross would serve a young family to those with teenagers well, but I am more reluctant to endorse it for anything beyond that.
+Aside from this, the rear of the cabin is more spacious and a much better place to spend time relative to some other crossovers in this price range.

 Another bonus in the rear is the tandem sunroof, which makes the cabin slightly airier.
 It’s worth noting that only the front sunroof opens, the rear one is simply to let light in.
 Funnily enough, the sunroof impedes on rear headroom by 12mm – I don’t think you’ll notice either.